HalleyInteractive/ESP-Controller/README.md

 ## **🙏 Acknowledgments**

 This project would not be possible without the amazing work of the following projects and their contributors.
-We extend our sincere gratitude for their sources, documentation, and inspiration.
+Extend our sincere gratitude for their sources, documentation, and inspiration.

-- **esptool-js:** [https://github.com/espressif/esptool-js](https://github.com/espressif/esptool-js) \- For the JavaScript implementation of the esptool protocol.
+- **esptool-js:** [https://github.com/espressif/esptool-js](https://github.com/espressif/esptool-js) - For the JavaScript implementation of the esptool protocol.
-- **esptool:** [https://github.com/espressif/esptool](https://github.com/espressif/esptool) \- The original Python-based tool for communicating with the ROM bootloader in Espressif chips.
+- **esptool:** [https://github.com/espressif/esptool](https://github.com/espressif/esptool) - The original Python-based tool for communicating with the ROM bootloader in Espressif chips.
-- **webesp:** [https://github.com/sebgerlach/webesp](https://github.com/sebgerlach/webesp) \- For demonstrating the power of the Web Serial API for interacting with ESP devices.
+- **webesp:** [https://github.com/sebgerlach/webesp](https://github.com/sebgerlach/webesp) - For demonstrating the power of the Web Serial API for interacting with ESP devices.